-CUMMINS GENERATOR TECHNOLOGIES LIMITED
+CUMMINS LIMITED

-Company Registration Number: 00441273
+Company Registration Number: 00573951

-Section 172 Companies Act 2006 ("s172") statement
+Section 172 Companies Act 2006 ("s172") Statement

 The board complied in all material respects with its s172 duties, which require the board to have regard to the matters set out in section 172(1)(a) to (f).
-Various measures were in place throughout the 2020 financial year to ensure that this happened.
+Various measures were in place, throughout the 2020 financial year to ensure that this happened.
 Please refer to the Engagement with Employees, Engagement with Stakeholders and Corporate Governance statements (the "Statements") [set out below] for details.
 This engagement ensured that the board's actions and decisions would promote the long-term success of the Company for the benefit of its direct and ultimate shareholders.
 In addition, it demonstrates how regard was had to the matters listed in s172, namely:

-(a) The likely consequences of any decision in the long term;

-- (b) The interests of the company's employees; - (c) The need to foster the company's business relationships with suppliers, customers and others; - (d) The impact of the company's operations on the community and the environment; - (e) The desirability of the company maintaining a reputation for high standards and conduct; and - (f) The need to act fairly as between members of the company.
+- (a) The likely consequences of any decision in the long term; - (b) The interests of the company's employees; - (c) The need to foster the company's business relationships with suppliers, customers and others: - (d) The impact of the company's operations on the community and the environment; - (e) The desirability of the company maintaining a reputation for high standards and conduct; and - (f) The need to act fairly as between members of the company.

 Various examples of action being taken with regard to the s172 matters are set out in the Statements and elsewhere in this report.
-The board also highlight the following two additional significant matters, arising during 2019, to support this s172 Statement:
+The board also highlight the following three additional significant matters, arising during 2020, to support this s172 Statement:

 - COVID-19 As mentioned above, COVID-19 was a key issue facing the Company throughout 2020.
-The board took a number of steps during the 2020 financial year to ensure the Company and its stakeholders were prepared for the impacts of COVID19.
-A sample of the action taken included: - Mandatory health screenings at the Company's plants and facilities; - Personal protective equipment for frontline employees; - Masks required inside open plants and facilities; - Redesigned exits, entrances and production lines to encourage social distancing; - Enhanced cleaning protocols before, during and after shifts.
+The board took a number of steps during the 2020 financial year to ensure the Company and its stakeholders were prepared for the impacts of COVID19, A sample of the action taken included: - Mandatory health screenings at the Company's plants and facilities; - Personal protective equipment for frontline employees; - Masks required inside open plants and facilities; - Redesigned exits, entrances and production lines to encourage social distancing; - Enhanced cleaning protocols before, during and after shifts.

-The Company furloughed some employees across the UK where production levels had fallen either because demand had therefore more at risk from COVID-19.
+The Company furloughed some employees across the U.K. where production levels had fallen either because demand had fallen or because supplier production had reduced.
+The Company also furloughed individuals who were vulnerable and therefore more at risk from COVID-19..

-Brexit - As mentioned above, Brexit was a key issue facing the Company throughout 2020.
-The board took a number of focusing on trade and customs and taking care of the workforce, A sample of the action taken included:

-- Creation of a cross-business unit focusing on Brexit preparations and other significant preparation work up to December 31st 2020 (a number of board members were part of this task force); - Building up raw material stock and parts to try and mitigate the impact of trade risk; - Providing advice and communications on Brexit issues to the Company's staff, suppliers and customers; - Successfully transferring type approval certificates from the UK Type Approval body to the Swedish equivalent; and - Advocating the Company's position and issues on trade to governments directly and through trade associations.
+- Brexit As mentioned above, Brexit was a key issue facing the Company throughout 2020.
+The board took a number of steps during the 2020 financial year to ensure the Company and its stakeholders were prepared for the impact of Brexit, focusing on engine emission regulation, trade and customs and taking care of the workforce.
+A sample of the action taken included: - Creation of a cross-business unit focusing on Brexit preparations and other significant preparation work up to December 31st 2020 (a number of board members were part of this task force); - Building up raw material stock and parts to try and mitigate the impact of trade risk; - Providing advice and communications on Brexit issues to the Company's staff, suppliers and customers; - Successfully transferring type approval certificates from the UK Type Approval body to the Swedish equivalent; and - · Advocating the Company's position and issues on trade to governments directly and through our trade associations